arosequist/clj-jdk7/README.md

 ## Status

-This library is no longer actively maintained and will probably be removed soon.
+This library is no longer actively maintained.
+You should use something like [hawk](https://github.com/wkf/hawk) instead.

 ## Installation